angelo-wf/SnesJs/README.md

 | L           | D               |
 | R           | C               |

-Pressing L will toggle 'log-mode', where it runs a single instruction each frame and logs it in trace-log format.
+Pressing L will toggle 'log-mode', where it runs a single CPU-instruction each frame and logs it in trace-log format.

 ## Usage